Shopify/infra-intern-assessment/README.md

-# Technical Instructions
-1. Fork this repo to your local Github account.
-2. Create a new branch to complete all your work in.
-3. Test your work using the provided tests
-4. Create a Pull Request against the Shopify Main branch when you're done and all tests are passing

-# Shopify Intern Assessment Production Engineering
+# Shopify Online Assessment - Coding Challenge

 ## Description

-Write a Go program that solves a given Sudoku puzzle.
-The program should take a 9x9 grid as input, where empty cells are represented by zeros (0), and output the solved Sudoku grid.
+This repository contains my submission for the Shopify infrastructure engineering online assessment coding challenge.
+The challenge involved is a Go program that solves a given Sudoku puzzle.
+The program takes a 9x9 grid as input, where empty cells are represented by zeros, and output the solved Sudoku puzzle.

-A Sudoku puzzle is a 9x9 grid divided into nine 3x3 sub-grids.
-The goal is to fill in the empty cells with numbers from 1 to 9, such that each row, each column, and each sub-grid contains all the numbers from 1 to 9 without repetition.

-Your program should implement an efficient algorithm to solve the Sudoku puzzle and print the solved grid to the console.

 ### Example: Input:
 ```